Dudley Cary-Elwes

-Dudley Charles Cary-Elwes (5 February 1868 – 1 May 1932) was Roman Catholic prelate who served as the Bishop of Northampton from 1921 to 1932.
+Dudley Charles Cary-Elwes (5 February 1868 – 1 May 1932) was English Catholic prelate who served as Bishop of Northampton from 1921 to 1932.

+Biography

-Born in Nice, France on 5 February 1868 to Valentine Dudley Henry Cary Elwes & his second wife Alice Geraldine née Ward he was ordained to the priesthood on 30 May 1896 in Rome.
-He was appointed the Bishop of the Diocese of Northampton by the Holy See on 21 November 1921.
-His consecration to the Episcopate took place on 15 December 1921, the principal consecrator was Cardinal Francis Bourne, Archbishop of Westminster, and the principal co-consecrators were Bishop Arthur Doubleday of Brentwood and Bishop Thomas Dunn of Nottingham.
+Born in Nice, France, on 5 February 1868 to Valentine Dudley Henry Cary Elwes & his second wife Alice Geraldine (née Ward), Cary-Elwes was ordained to the priesthood on 30 May 1896 in Rome.
+He was appointed Bishop of Northampton on 21 November 1921.
+His consecration to the episcopate took place on 15 December 1921, the principal consecrator was Cardinal Francis Bourne, Archbishop of Westminster, and the principal co-consecrators were Bishop Arthur Doubleday of Brentwood and Bishop Thomas Dunn of Nottingham.

-He died in office on 1 May 1932, aged 64, and was buried at Great Billing, Northamptonshire.
+Cary-Elwes died in office on 1 May 1932, aged 64, and was buried at Great Billing, Northamptonshire.